Finishing the programme

 The templates are available in English and Norwegian and are built in Word.
 LaTex is also available:

-There are no rules regarding the use of font types or size, but please note that the Department of Geosciences only pays for a maximum of 20 (- or 40, se point 4) colour pages.
+There are no rules regarding the use of font types or size, but please note that the Department of Geosciences only pays for a maximum of 20 (- or 40, see point 4) colour pages.
 If you have more colour pages than this, you'll have to pay for the extra pages when picking up your thesis from the University Print Centre.
 They accept VISA and Mastercard.

-The University Print Centre will notify you when your thesis is ready, usually in about 3-4 days.
 It can be picked up in their offices in the basement of Kristian Ottosens' hus (map), entrance B. Akademika book store is in the floor above.

 - An oral presentation of the master thesis given by the student (you), open to the public.
 The presentation should last 30 minutes.

 - An oral examination where the candidate (you) defend your thesis and presentation.
-An external- and internal assessor will be present, together with your supervisor(s).
+An external- and an internal assessor will be present, together with your supervisor(s).

-In order to get your final Master of Science diploma, you will have submit a clearance form for your master’s studies programme.
+In order to get your final Master of Science diploma, you will have to submit a clearance form for your master’s studies programme.
 Here you'll get a confirmation from different UiO resources, stating that you have no outstanding obligations towards the university.